Managing chronic conditions through telehealth

 The benefits include:

-- Collaboration between a patient’s local primary care doctor and a specialist that could be in another city, state, or region
+- Collaboration between a patient’s local primary care provider and a specialist that could be in another city, state, or region

 - Reduced strain on local providers, especially if they are located in a rural area or a busy urban area with too few providers for their patient load